giacomogroppi/writernote-qt/README.md

 For developing new features, write a Ticket, so others know what you are doing.
 For development create a fork, and use the test as base.
 Create a Pull request for each fix.
 Do not create big pull requests, as long as you don't break anything features also can be merged, even if they are not 100% finished..
 To report a problem send an email to the same address [possible with the error log and/or with a photo].

 See [GitHub:writernote](http://github.com/giacomogroppi/writernote-qt) for current development.

+# Todo
+In the code there are some references to TODOs